-We conducted our audit in accordance with the audit regulations in force in Spain.
-Our responsibilities under those regulations are further described in the Auditor's Responsibilities for the Audit of the Consolidated Annual Accounts section of our report.
+We conducted our audit in accordance with legislation governing the audit practice in Spain.
+Our responsibilities under those standards are further described in the Auditor's responsibilities for the audit of the consolidated annual accounts section of our report.

-We are independent of the Group in accordance with the ethical requirements, including those pertaining to independence, that are relevant to our audit of the consolidated annual accounts in Spain pursuant to the audit regulations in force.
-In this regard, we have not provided any services other than those relating to the audit of annual accounts and there have not been any situations or circumstances that, in accordance with the aforementioned audit regulations, might have affected the requisite independence in such a way as to compromise our independence.
+We are independent of the Group in accordance with the ethical requirements, including those relating to independence, that are relevant to our audit of the consolidated annual accounts in Spain, in accordance with legislation governing the audit practice.
+In this regard, we have not rendered services other than those relating to the audit of the accounts, and situations or circumstances have not arisen that, in accordance with the provisions of the aforementioned legislation, have affected our necessary independence such that it has been compromised.

-We believe that the audit evidence we have obtained is sufficient and appropriate to provide a
+We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for